-VT Owners ‘Undaunted’ Through Long Hemp House Construction
+VT Owners ‘Undaunted’ Through Hemp House Construction

 Susan Beal poses in front of her not-yet-completed hempcrete home on a 235-acre former Vermont dairy farm last autumn.
 The siding was later replaced with cedar shakes.
 Photo courtesy of Susan Beal